Did CDC Sell Out to Big Pharma?

 It’s odd that the CDC’s blunders typically intensify rather than lessen the threat levels posed by COVID-19.

-All the CDC website had to say about the overestimation of the number of fatalities in people under the age of 18 due to this severe disease is also a “coding logic error.”
+All the CDCThee said that the overestimation of fatalities in people under 18 due to this severe disease is also a “coding logic error.”

 A responsive agency would later analyze all of its reports immediately after discovering this serious error.
 However, significant factual errors are still emerging months later.